 Microchipping your pets is another way of identifying them, like a tag on their collar.
 A microchip is a tiny computer chip that is programmed with an identification number.
+A newer microchip by HomeAgain® can also indicate the body temperature of the animal.
 Once your pet is microchipped they can be identified throughout their lives with a one of a kind number.